 - Employ a diverse workforce throughout the entire franchise structure to ensure decisions that are made benefit an entire community, not just part of it.

 - Consider the symbolic ramifications of business decisions.
-Look beyond profits to understand the cultural implications of each business choice.
+Also, look beyond profits to understand the cultural implications of each business choice.

 Of course, the best way to gauge potential political conflicts before they impact international franchises is to rely on open communication.
 As Anita Roddick once said, “Communication is the key for any global business.”
 Allowing stakeholders at all locations to speak candidly about their concerns will help central management identify risks they may not be able to recognize from a distance.